Sandesh567/Sandesh-raj-bhatta/README.md

 # Sandesh-raj-bhatta
 Personal landing page using three.js

-Only essential file is uplaoded here.
+Only essential file is uploaded.